DV

 What is the difference between QYLD and SPYI?

-QYLD (Global X Nasdaq 100 Covered Call ETF) tracks NASDAQ 100 with a covered call strategy, while SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options approach.
+QYLD (Global X Nasdaq 100 Covered Call ETF) tracks NASDAQ 100 with a covered call approach, while SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options approach.
 They are issued by Global X and NEOS respectively.

 Can I hold both QYLD and SPYI?